Salieri-foster/IsolationSystem/README.md

 # IsolationSystem
 Isolation system for NJU software design course.

-Only the codes are provided， files about the web project are not included.
+Only the codes are provided，files about the web project are not included.